In our neighborhood, nobody wants to be the homeowner with the sad-looking house during Christmas.

-No matter how careful you may be, these can potentially damage the protective casing around your wires, creating a fire hazard.
-Instead, use plastic hooks, clips or screw eyes to hang your Christmas lights around your garage door.
+No matter how careful you may be, these can damage the protective casing around your wires, creating a fire hazard.
+Instead, use plastic hooks, clips, or screw eyes to hang your Christmas lights around your garage door.

 Clips for Vertical Lights

-Do you want to hang your Christmas lights vertically along the sides of your garage doors?
+Do you want to hang your Christmas lights vertically along your garage doors?

 Depending on your house, your garage door might not have anywhere to permanently mount fasteners for your lights.
 If not, consider buying trim clips that can wrap around the light cords.
 3M makes an entire line of Command hooks for nearly every possible use.